thongekchakrit/ChartAI/README.md

 # ChartAI - Text to Graph/Charts and Insights
 This web application is built using python, streamlit, python enabled html, Nivo Chart and mui.

 ![overview_of_app.png](assets%2Fimages%2Foverview_of_app.png)

+## Features

+1) Generate insights to the tabular data, you can upload your CSV file and ask any question about it.
+2) Text to SQL
+3) Text to Chart/Graph
+   4) The Graph that has been created is draggable and resizable

+Current supported chart types:

+-Bar Chart

+-Line Plot

+-Scatter Plot

+-Swarm Plot

+-Pie Chart

 ## How to use the Repository
 To start using the repository, first clone the project into your local pc